Sara Spencer Washington

-Sara Spencer Washington (June 6, 1889 – March 23, 1953) was the founder of Apex News and Hair Company and was honored at the 1939 New York World's Fair as one of the "Most Distinguished Businesswomen" for her Apex empire of beauty company, schools, and products.
-Washington gave back to her community, whether founding a nursing home called Apex Rest in Atlantic City, New Jersey or the Apex Golf Club, one of the first African-American owned golf courses in the nation.
+Sara Spencer Washington (June 17, 1883 – March 23, 1953) was the founder of Apex News and Hair Company and was honored at the 1939 New York World's Fair as one of the "Most Distinguished Businesswomen" for her Apex empire of beauty products, schools, and publishing.
+Washington gave back to her community and fought back against racial discrimination, whether delivering coal to her neighbors in Atlantic City, New Jersey or building the Apex Golf Club, one of the first African-American owned golf courses in the nation.

 Early life

-Sara Spencer Washington was born in Beckley, West Virginia on June 6, 1889 to Joshua and Ellen Douglass Phillips.
-As a girl, she attended public schools in the Beckley area before going to the Lincoln Preparatory School in Philadelphia, Pennsylvania and Norfolk Mission College in Norfolk, Virginia.
-Before starting her beauty industry, Washington studied advanced chemistry at Columbia University.
+Sarah Elizabeth Phillips was born in the Norfolk, Virginia neighborhood of Berkley on June 17, 1883, to Ellen Phillips.
+As a girl, she attended public schools in the Berkley area before going to the Lincoln Preparatory School in Philadelphia, Pennsylvania and Norfolk Mission College in Norfolk, Virginia.
+Many sources claim that Washington studied business at Northwestern College and at Columbia University, but archival records cannot verify this.

-In 1905, Washington began her career as a dressmaker, a profession she continued until 1913.
-That year, she opened her own small hairdresser shop in Atlantic City, New Jersey, despite the fact that her parents wanted her to become a school teacher.
+Sara first discovered a passion for haircare when she worked as a dressmaker in York, Pennsylvania.
+Returning to Norfolk, she opened a salon before enrolling in Marie E. Joyce's School and completing a course in 1912.
+In 1913, she opened her own small salon in Atlantic City, New Jersey.

 Career

-In 1919, Washington founded the Apex News and Hair Company in Atlantic City, New Jersey and began her career as a cosmetics entrepreneur.
+In 1913, Washington founded the Apex News and Hair Company in Atlantic City, New Jersey and began her career as a cosmetics entrepreneur.
 She experimented with a variety of cosmetic products, targeting the market of African American women.
-While Washington started with a one-room beauty shop, she was able to grow her business into an empire by working in her beauty salon during the day and canvassing for her cosmetic products at night.
+While she started in a one-room beauty shop, she grew her business into an empire by working in her beauty salon during the day and canvassing for her cosmetic products at night.

-The Apex Beauty Products Company encompassed a variety of products, from pressing oils, hot combs, and pomades for hair to perfumes, beauty creams, and lipsticks.
+The Apex Company encompassed a variety of products, from pressing oils, hot combs, and pomades for hair to perfumes, beauty creams, and lipsticks.
 Washington recognized the value in the beauty industry and considered it one of the best professions to enter.
 She is known for saying, "As long as there are women in the world, there will be beauty establishments."

-Indeed, the demand that Washington recognized surfaced in the United States.
+Indeed, the products that Washington recognized surfaced in the United States.
 The Apex empire included eleven different beauty schools in the United States, with schools in foreign countries that specialized in teaching with her products.
 It is estimated that Washington's company employed nearly five hundred people in her stores across the nation, in addition to the estimated forty-five thousand sales agents who canvassed Apex beauty products as Washington had in her early days.

 While Washington did not pioneer the beauty industry, she emerged into the beauty market after the world had suffered from World War I and the Great Depression.
 She has been celebrated for coining the slogan, "Now is the time to plan your future by learning a depression-proof business."
 While Washington's company started as a one-room beauty shop, it is estimated to have been worth nearly half-a-million dollars by the mid-1940s.